i1li/PyHTCC_web/README.md

 ### Run the Application
 Run `pyhtcc_web.py`, then open a browser window to `localhost:5001`.

-## Features
-- Unlimited schedule time slots
-- Save and choose from multiple schedules
-- Choose to follow the set schedule, temporarily hold a temperature, or permanently hold
-- Cycle range

 ## What is Cycle Range?
 Cycle Range is the amount of degrees away from the setpoint allowed while in rest between cycles before starting another cycle of cooling/heating to setpoint.